Mikku96/ForumFrontEnd/README.md

 inputting the id of the message into the input field in the upper right corner.
 You can see the id of the message in the blue bar located above each message.

-Normally you are allowed to sign in only as a member of red team. userKeys.js holds the userdata as this project did not enable us to use a Back End for logging in.
+Normally you are allowed to sign in as a member of red team. userKeys.js holds the userdata as this project did not enable us to use a Back End for logging in.
 **For this repository, these keys are not provided.**